 We expect a high standard of behaviour from all children.
-Although most children have experienced a prolonged absence from school in the last 18 months, this will not be used as an excuse for poor behaviour.
+Although some children have previously experienced disruption to their schooling, this will not be used as an excuse for poor behaviour.

 We believe that in order for effective teaching and learning to take place, expectations for behaviour for learning should be made clear by: